synw/django-graphql-utils/README.md

 - Protect your endpoint with a Django csrf token
 - Ready to use javascript function to run queries client side

+An [example](#graphql-app-example) of a graphql implementation is available.
+It covers how to query on lists of objects and single objects, using pagination.

 ### Install